folkforms/markdown-to-x/packages/examples/unit-test-example/inputs/ute-doc1.md

-# Title of Test Case 1
+# AppendStrings Test Case 1

 ## Description

-This is the description for test case one.

-Some more words.
+Test the appendStrings method with "foo" and "bar".

 ## Input 1